tpope/vim-projectionist/README.markdown

 ### Global and per project projection definitions

-In the above example, we used the global `g:projectiles` to declare projections based on requirements in the root directory.
+In the above example, we used the global `g:projectionist_heuristics` to declare projections based on requirements in the root directory.
 If that's not flexible enough, you can use the autocommand based API, or create a `.projections.json` in the root of the project.

 ### Navigation commands